K Thru 12th After School

 An undated photo of St. Paul Lutheran Church at 30 Somers Rd., near the Center.
 The congregation was established in 1890 by Swedish quarrymen and their wives, and named the Gustavus Adolphus Swedish Evangelical Lutheran Church.
 Later, the name was changed to St. Paul Lutheran Church.
 In 1961 the church relocated to Elm St.

 St. Paul Lutheran Church at 181 Elm St. The church closed on Nov.
-7, 2022 and was sold to an Assemblies of God congregation comprised mostly of Ghanians, who had been renting space there for several years.
+7, 2022.
+It was sold to an Assemblies of God congregation comprised mostly of Ghanians, who had been renting space there for several years.

 View of the church from Mapleshade Ave.